-- BIOL 2401, 2402, and 2420 must be taken within five years of application deadline.
+- 1. BIOL 2401, 2402, and 2420 must be taken within five years of application deadline.
 BIOL courses completed more than five years prior to the application deadline must be repeated or the student may demonstrate competency through a written examination.
 Contact the Testing Center for information about the examination. - 2.
 Requirements to be completed after initial acceptance and before the start of the program include: - a.
 Complete the prerequisite courses of BIOL 2401, BIOL 2402, PSYC 2301, and ENGL 1301. - b.
 Complete two criminal background checks.
 A social security number is required and will be verified during the background checks.
 The first is a DPS/FBI background check that the Texas Board of Nursing requires on all accepted nursing students.
 The second background check is done by a private firm and is required by clinical affiliates.
 A satisfactory criminal background check as determined by the requirements of the Texas BON and clinical affiliates is required for final admission into the ADN program.
 See ADN application packet for further information about BON background check procedures.
 Individuals with felonies are ineligible for admission.
 A person with a criminal history other than a felony may be eligible to be considered for admission if: - i.
 The Texas Board of Nursing indicates in a letter that a petition for "Declaratory Order" (D.O.) was received and the individual is eligible to apply to take the licensure examination.
 The BON website, www.bon.state.tx.us, contains eligibility questions and the petition for the declaratory order.
 And, - ii.
 The ADN clinical affiliates permit the person to practice in their agency. - CPR Certification from American Heart Association: Basic Life Support (BLS) for Health Care Providers. - d.
 Physical examination.
 Form provided by the department. - e.
 Up-to-date immunizations as required by the Texas Department of Health and clinical affiliates. (measles, mumps, rubella, tetanus, diphtheria, pertussis, varicella, hepatitis "B" series of 3 immunizations, seasonal flu; positive titers are required for rubella, varicella and hepatitis B. - f.
 Negative tuberculin screen (yearly). - g.
 Negative drug test. - h.
-Purchase of a school uniform and lab supplies. - i.
-Purchase of a smart device (e.g., i-Pad, Kindle Fire, or tablet if the student does not have one already.
-The device enables access to medical and nursing information and use of electronic health record documentation when the student is at clinical sites. - 3.
-Each student is required to pay for standardized, computerized tests that are administered throughout the program. - 4.
+Purchase of a school uniform and lab supplies. - 3.
+Each student is required to pay for standardized, computerized exams administered throughout the program, as well as testing software used to administer unit and final exams.. - 4.
 Students attend various clinical sites in the Houston/Galveston region throughout the program.
-Clinical times/days vary each semester and include weekend and evening hours.
+Clinical times/days vary each semester and include weekend and evening hours. - 5.
+Statutory law (Texas Occupations Code, Chapter 53) requires the Alvin Community College nursing programs to notify prospective applicants and future nurses that once licensed, criminal behavior may result in loss of licensure.